cpmpercussion/ozchi-2022-miniconf/help.md

 #### What food service will be provided and dietary options?

 The conference dinner will be a full vegetarian menu, and potential to cater for dietary requirements.
+We also provide food services during the conference, including morning teas, lunch, afternoon teas and welcome reception.

 Please indicate this on your registration form if you have any food allergies or special dietary needs.
 For more information, please contact Accessibility Chair yichen.wang@anu.edu.au.

 #### Will the conference be a smoke-free environment?